Our Focus on Wellness

 Residency Program Evaluation Committee (RPEC) Annual Retreat

-The RPEC retreat is two-day residency-wide retreat, usually held a notable location in San Antonio (Sea World, San Antonio Zoo, The Pearl, etc.) All residents are excused from clinical responsibilities during this time, including call.
+The RPEC retreat is two-day residency-wide retreat, usually held at a notable location in San Antonio (Sea World, San Antonio Zoo, The Pearl, etc.) All residents are excused from clinical responsibilities during this time, including call.
 The focus is to promote a sense of community, team building, and, most importantly, program improvement.
 Residents discuss challenges in the program and advocate for actionable improvements to create a more fulfilling residency experience.
 Each year, ideas developed at RPEC translate into meaningful program improvements.

 A major aspect of resident wellness is the ability to have a voice in the program.
 Resident-led committees allow residents to participate in program improvement and advocate for residents’ needs.
 Each committee has a resident chair, resident volunteers, and a faculty supervisor.